Truck Accident Lawyer

 - Call your insurance company.

-- Call a personal injury attorney who has experience dealing with truck accidents, semi-truck accidents, or big rig accidents in your state or the state where the accident occurred.
+- Call a personal injury attorney who has experience dealing with truck accidents, commercial vehicle accidents, or big rig accidents in your state or the state where the accident occurred.
 They can help you handle the claim and potential lawsuits from this point on.

 - Do not speak to any other party’s insurance company, their claims adjusters, lawyers, or anyone else associated with the case without your lawyer’s involvement.

-Taking all of these steps in the proper order will likely make filing your lawsuit and insurance claims go more smoothly, and make the process of working with a personal injury lawyer go that much more smoothly.
+Taking all of these steps in the proper order will likely make filing your personal injury claim lawsuit and insurance claims go more smoothly, and make the process of working with a personal injury lawyer go that much more smoothly.

 That said, your safety is always paramount so if you are unable to take pictures or videos immediately after the accident, there are other methods of establishing fault and determining a settlement.